Common name: Apache Trout

 Widely stocked non-native trout species have impacted the Apache Trout.
 Brown Trout (Salmo trutta) and Brook Trout (Salvelinus fontinalis) devour eggs, fingerling, and parr and out-compete Apache Trout for food and space.
 Rainbow Trout (Oncorhynchus mykiss) and Cutthroat Trout (Oncorhynchus clarkii) will also predate on Apache Trout and hybridize with them (Arizona Game and Fish Department 2009; Minckley and Marsh 2009).

 Means of Introduction: Stocked outside the native range for conservation efforts (Minckley and Marsh 2009).

-Status: Apache Trout Recovery Plan (2009) indicated that 27 pure (non-hybridized) Apache Trout populations exist within their historical range in Gila, Apache, and Greenlee counties of Arizona, on lands of the Fort Apache Indian Reservation and Apache-Sitgreaves National Forest.
+Status: The Apache Trout Recovery Plan (2009) indicated that 27 pure (non-hybridized) Apache Trout populations exist within their historical range in Gila, Apache, and Greenlee counties of Arizona, on lands of the Fort Apache Indian Reservation and Apache-Sitgreaves National Forest.

 Two streams outside of historical range have pure replicate populations, North Canyon Creek (Ord Creek stock) and Grant Creek (Pinaleño Mountains) stocked in the late 1960s (Arizona Game and Fish Department 2009).

 Lakes and streams outside the native waters are maintained by stocking (Behnke 2002).

 Impact of Introduction: As of yet, this species has not been adequately studied or evaluated to determine what ecological consequences, if any, have resulted from its introduction into the U.S. or elsewhere.
 To better understand and adequately assess the possible types and magnitude of any suspected ecological and economic impacts would most likely require further field and laboratory research, along with a review of any possible new literature on the subject.